awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started-sdk.md

 ## Upload your images<a name="gs-upload-images-sdk"></a>

 You store the images used to train a model in an Amazon S3 bucket\.
+To create a bucket, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)\.
 For Getting Started, use the circuitboard images in the [Amazon Lookout for Vision Lab](https://github.com/aws-samples/amazon-lookout-for-vision/blob/main/Amazon%20Lookout%20for%20Vision%20Lab.ipynb) GitHub repository\.
 If you haven't already, do [Step 8: \(Optional\) Prepare example images](su-prepare-example-images.md)\.

 ## Create a manifest file<a name="gs-create-manifest-sdk"></a>